strategineer/personal-website/content/books/9781668092651/index.md

 title: The Ministry of Time
 ---

-A woman working for the Ministry of Time is tasked with helping assimilate a sailor pulled through time, who more than a hundred years prior was on a doomed Artic expedition and would have died otherwise.
+A woman working for the Ministry of Time is tasked with helping assimilate a sailor pulled through time, who more than a hundred years prior was on a doomed Arctic expedition and would have died otherwise.
 Hijinks ensue.

 <!--more-->